 It’s also important to send a follow-up email to remind people about taking action.
 This simple step can boost responses by another 40%.
 It helps you to maximise the response rate and get the best results for your efforts.

 “Sending a follow-up email increases response rates by 40%”.

 Ideally, you should send this follow-up 2-3 days after the initial email.
-You may also want to send a second follow-up to ensure you’ve maximised responses before moving on to step 4.
+You may also want to send a second and third follow-up to ensure you’ve maximised responses before moving on to step 4.